-The Audit ManagerHead of Internal Audit shall produce a progress report on the work of Internal Audit, as a whole, which will tie in with the Audit- & Member Standards Committee meeting cycle.
+The Audit Manager shall produce a progress report on the work of Internal Audit, as a whole, which will tie in with the Audit & Member Standards Committee meeting cycle.
 This will be a summary of performance against annual audit plan objectives.

-The purpose of the report is to highlight variations from the agreed aAnnual pPlan and the reasons why these were necessary.
+The purpose of the report is to highlight variations from the agreed annual plan and the reasons why these were necessary.
 It should also comment on the general level of work undertaken during the quarter together with summarised details of work of major reviews and investigations carried out.